-We used salvaged cedar siding for the tub lid and exterior of the build.
+We used salvaged cedar siding for our hot tub lid and exterior of the build.
 The easiest way to do this is to pull the tub out of the frame, assemble the appropriate amount of siding to cover the top, and flip the tub upside down on top of it.
 Then you can use the tub edge as a template to trace a line you can follow with the jigsaw.

 However, I wanted the lid to overlap the siding by about 1” on all sides.
 The tub is 24” wide, so I added 2” to that measurement (26”), then divided that in half (13”).
 Then I tied a string to a pencil, and marked out a 13” length.
 I positioned the pencil 1” past the length of the tub, centered the 13” piece of string on the 24” width, and used the string and pencil held taught as a rudimentary compass to trace a 26” circle onto the wood.
 Then I repeated the process on the other end.

 I now had a lid tracing 1” wider than the tub on all sides.
 I trimmed the straight edges of the lid to size with a table saw and used the jigsaw to carefully cut the circular curve.